Abdelhady-py/ITI-E-commerce-website/README.md

 # Welcome to Amazon Clone Website

-it's a Amazon Clone Website
+it's an Amazon Clone Website

 ### installation Guide

 1- clone or fork the repo<br/>
-2- npm install<br/>
-3- npm run dev >> to start the development server
+3- Start Your Live Server >> to start the development server

 ## Table of contents